 Established in 1808, Old Clinton is known as “the town that time forgot.”
 The former frontier town consisted mostly of log houses and was mostly destroyed during Sherman’s infamous March to the Sea.
 Only 13 original structures exist today.
 Gray’s history is very much intertwined with that of Old Clinton as it was established in the 1880s when the railroad was making its way through the state.
 It is now the county seat of Jones County and has a historic district as well as more stores, restaurants, and a few hotels.

-Parrish-Billue House– Built circa 1810 by early settler Captain Jonathon Parrish, the house was headquarters of the Federal cavalry on the March to the Sea.
+The Parrish-Billue House was built circa 1810 by early settler Captain Jonathon Parrish.
+The house was headquarters of the Federal cavalry on the March to the Sea.
 412 Madison Street

-McCarthy-Pope House– The oldest house in the town was built in 1809 and is named for Roger McCarthy, the original owner, and Charles McCarthy, a later resident, and Clerk of the Superior Court.
+The McCarthy-Pope House is the oldest house in the town, built in 1809.
+It is named for Roger McCarthy, the original owner, and Charles McCarthy, a later resident, and Clerk of the Superior Court.
 417 Pulaski Street

-Macon, known as the “Song and Soul of the South,” lies a little over two hours south of Atlanta and has been the stomping grounds of acts like Otis Redding, Little Richard, and the Allman Brothers.
+Macon lies a little over two hours south of Atlanta and has been the stomping grounds of acts like Otis Redding, Little Richard, and the Allman Brothers.
 It’s home to Mercer University and Wesleyan College, where the Alpha Delta Pi and Phi Mu sororities were founded.
-It certainly has the small town vibe, particularly the downtown area.
+It certainly has the small-town vibe, particularly the downtown area.

-Hay House– Known as the Palace of the South, built in 1859, the stunning home was featured on the A&E series “America’s Castles.”
+The Hay House is known as the Palace of the South, built in 1859.
+The stunning home was featured on the A&E series “America’s Castles.”
 The cupola and custom made doors are some of the most stunning features of the house.
 They also run special behind-the-scenes tours of the home every month.
 934 Georgia Avenue

-Sidney Lanier Cottage– Georgia’s poet laureate, Sidney Lanier, was born in this 1840s home.
+Georgia’s poet laureate, Sidney Lanier, was born in this 1840s home, now the Sidney Lanier Cottage.
 Here you can see where he wrote his poems, his rare flute, and his wife’s wedding gown.
 935 High Street

-The Cannonball House– Built c.
-1853, it was the only Macon house damaged in the war.
+Built c.
+1853, The Cannonball House was the only Macon house damaged in the war.
 A cannonball shot from the Ocmulgee River hit one of the columns and landed on the living room floor.
 It is now a Civil War museum.
 856 Mulberry Street